FailAcademy/learning/adp-pt-vancouver/_lessons/month-10/02-navigation-and-dependencies-II.md

 ## Keywords

-- Navigation stack
-- Push
-- Pop
-- Navigator
 - Tab bar
 - Sliding drawer

 ---

 ## Exercise 1

-First, install `react-navigation` in your R10 project.
-Next, create a `navigation` sub-directory in the `js` directory of R10.
-Add a file called `RootStackNavigator.js` to it.

-Import `createStackNavigator` from `react-navigation` in this new file, and use it to create a stack navigator with your About screen as its only route (you will need to import it!).
-Make this your default export from `RootStackNavigator.js`.

-Finally, import your new `RootStackNavigator` component into `App.js`, and nest it inside your `ApolloProvider` (removing the`About` component now).
-Does it work?
-How do you add a title to the navigation bar?

----

-## Exercise 2

-Read through the **[Tab navigation docs](https://reactnavigation.org/docs/en/tab-based-navigation.html)** learn how to add your new About stack to your `createBottomTabNavigator`.
-If you have created other screens already, create stacks for those those as well and add them to the tab navigator.

-Next, instead of using your About screen directly inside your `RootStackNavigator`, use `NavigationLayout` instead.

-But we have a problem now!
-There are two navigation bars at the top of the app (one for the root stack, the other for the nested stack).
-You can find a hint for hiding the nav bar for the `RootStackNavigator` **[in this example in the docs](https://reactnavigation.org/docs/en/stack-navigator.html#modal-stacknavigator-with-custom-screen-transitions)**.

----

-## Exercise 3

-Add **[some tab bar options](https://reactnavigation.org/docs/en/tab-navigator.html#tabbaroptions-for-tabbarbottom-default-tab-bar-on-ios)** to configure its style.

-Tab bar options are passed into `createBottomTabNavigator` as its second argument, e.g.:

-`{ tabBarOptions: { /* your options here... */ } }`

-Set the `activeTintColor` (white), `inactiveTintColor` (medium grey), the font size to `10` using `labelStyle`, and the background color (black) using `style`.

-We'll add the icons next!

----

-## Exercise 4

 Our app is going to need some icons, so for that we're going to add the **[React Native Vector Icons package](https://github.com/oblador/react-native-vector-icons)**.
 Note that this package's native dependencies can be automatically linked with `react-native link`.